ovheurdrive/c-progamming/README.md

 * PointersAndMemory/IntroductionToProcessVirtualMemory
 * PointersAndMemory/MemAlloc
 * PointersAndMemory/ChainedLists
-* PointersAndMemory/FunctionsPointers (In Progress)
+* PointersAndMemory/FunctionsPointers

-There are some exercises yoou can do to practice a specific part but i recommend to read all the courses before starting exercise 2.
+There are some exercises you can do to practice a specific part.
-* Exercise 1 : Basics I/O, Functions, Multiple files, etc...
+* Exercise 1 : Basics I/O, Functions, Multiple files, etc...    ( Recommended : Read to PointerBasics )
-* Exercise 2 : String handling
+* Exercise 2 : String handling                                  ( Recommended : Read To StringsAndArrays )
-* Exercise 3 : Preprocessor
+* Exercise 3 : Preprocessor                                     ( Recommended : Read to TypeCast )
-* Exercise 4 : Playin' with pointers
+* Exercise 4 : Playin' with pointers                            ( Recommended : Read to MemAlloc )
-* Exercise 5 : Memory Allocation
+* Exercise 5 : Memory Allocation                                ( Recommended : Read all the Chapters )
-* (Bonus) Exercise 6 : Modular programming in C
+* (Bonus) Exercise 6 : Modular programming in C                 ( Recommended : Successfully achieve all Exercises before this one )

 Requirements :
 * A basic knowledge of the C language syntax